idinneh/Election_Analysis/README.md

     - Candidate 2 (Diane DeGette), who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Summary
-    - This script can be used in other forms of elections such as the presidential elections of a country, where the county names would be changed to the         state names.
-In addition, modifying the script to analyse which political parties were popular in each state in the country.
+    - This script can be used in other forms of elections such as the presidential elections of a country, where the county names would be changed to the         state names and county votes can be changed to political party votes.
+In addition, modifying the script to analyse which political parties were             popular/or most vosted for in each state in the country.